All Episodes

 They're not interested in persuading other people that they're right.

-Their whole modus operandi is to one of two things, get rid of all opposition, or to so impugn and mischaracterize people who oppose them that they're all thought of as racist, sexist bigots, kooks, freaks, you name it, that nobody would take seriously anyway.
+Their whole modus operandi is to one of two things, get rid of all opposition or to so impugn and mischaracterize people who oppose them that they're all thought of as racist, sexist bigots, kooks, freaks, you name it, that nobody would take seriously anyway.

-It was ever since Obama's victory, that's all out the window.
+Ever since Obama's victory, that's all out the window.

 That doesn't matter.